mahadhir96/SalaryManagement/swe-challenge/README.md

 ## Getting Started
 SweChallange
-To run the project go to the src/main/java, com.cts.SweChallange package , run the SweChallange.java file as Java Application.
+To run the project go to the src/main/java, com.cts.SweChallange package , run the SweChallangeApplication.java file as Java Application.

 ## User Story 1